jpz4085/BOOTDISK/README.md

 ### Requirements

 Linux packages: curl, p7zip, ms-sys, mtools, exfat-fuse, exfat-utils and ntfs-3g.
-macOS packages: p7zip and mtools.
+User should be member of "disk" group to allow unprivileged device access. macOS packages: p7zip, mtools and bash (above version 3.2).
 These can be downloaded using MacPorts or Homebrew.
+Optionally ms-sys and sgdisk are supported if present.